AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 This property determines if a track log is desired or required.
 This property is ignored in versions of Park Observer before 2.0.

- * `none` - The start/stop track log button is not available, and track logs are never collected
+ * `none` - The start/stop track log button is not available, and track logs are never collected.
  * `optional` - The user can start/stop observing regardless of the state of track logging.
- * `required` - The user must start a track log before they can start observing
+ * `required` - The user must start a track log before they can start observing.

 # `transects`
 This property is optional.
 If provided it must be one of the following stings.
 The default is `"per-feature"`.